We’ve all been at that point.

 Booking.com

-Booking.com is good at triggering a sense of urgency amongst its visitors: it indicates how many times a given hotel was booked in a 12 or 24-hour period.
+Booking.com does an outstanding job of triggering a sense of urgency among its visitors.
+In the image below, you can see that they indicate how many times a given hotel was booked in a 12 or 24-hour period.

-On top of that, Booking.com uses messaging to enhance this sense of urgency such as: “Don’t Miss This” or “In High Demand!”
+On top of that, they use messaging to enhance this sense of urgency such as: “Don’t Miss This” or “In High Demand!”

-Using scarcity methods, Booking.com can boost internal competition in order to provide a superior service to their customers.
+Using scarcity methods, Booking.com can boost internal competition in order to provide a superior service to its customers.

 OnePlus

-OnePlus is a smartphone company that got famous in a matter of months by playing solely on scarcity: creating a smartphone that you could only buy if you were invited.
+OnePlus is a smartphone company that became popular in a matter of months by playing solely on the scarcity tactic.
+They created a smartphone that you could only buy if you were invited.

-That’s right, you couldn’t buy it from any store and you could only order it from their website.
+It was impossible to buy this smartphone from any store and you could only order it directly from their website.

 By creating a sense of exclusivity, OnePlus triggered a massive fear-of-missing-out effect that spread within the tech-savvy community.

-Their daring marketing campaign was mostly based on the scarcity principle and led to a massive 1M units sales and 25 million visits on their website.
+Their daring marketing campaign was mostly based on the scarcity principle and led to a massive 1M unit sales and 25 million visits to their website.

 Sushi Shop

-In the food delivery industry, avoiding late deliveries is a tremendous challenge, considering that the average worker only dedicates half an hour for lunch breaks (source).
+In the food delivery industry, avoiding late deliveries is a tremendous challenge, considering that the average worker only dedicates half an hour for lunch breaks.

-Marketers at SushiShop (a French leader of home and office sushi delivery) wanted to try out urgency marketing to see if it could yield any positive results.
+Marketers at SushiShop (a French leader in sushi delivery) wanted to test an urgency marketing tactic to see if it could yield any positive results.

 Having this in mind, AB Tasty helped the brand introduce a stress marketing tactic based on the urgency principle.